HDMS Ørnen (1842)

 Ørnens first voyage began on 5 May 1843, immediately after she entered service, under command of Andreas Chr.
 Polder.
 This voyage took her to Tangier, Gibraltar, Madeira and further on to Argentina, Uruguay and Brazil.

+First journey to Danish Guinea and the Danish West Indies 1845-46

-The following year Ørnen went on a voyage into the Mediterranean, along the west coast of Africa to Danish Guinea (now eastern Ghana) and further to the Danish West Indies.
-The visit to Danish Guinea was due to reports of illegal slave trade, religious sacrifice of two children and rebellion. Ørnen arrived in September 1843 and took those responsible for sacrifice, King Addum of Aquapim and his minister Sebah Akim, into custody on the ship.
+The following year Ørnen under command of lieutenant commander H.E.
+Krenchel, went on a voyage into the Mediterranean, along the west coast of Africa to Danish Guinea (now eastern Ghana) and further to the Danish West Indies.
+The visit to Danish Guinea was due to reports of illegal slave trade, religious sacrifice of two children, and rebellion. Ørnen arrived in September 1845 and took those responsible for the sacrifice, King Addum of Aquapim and his minister Sebah Akim, into custody on the ship.
 They were sentenced to death, later reversed to imprisonment for life.
 In addition, their village was burned to the ground.
 A landing party under command of second lieutenant Otto Chr.
 Hammer, conquered the fort Prinsensten, which had been taken by the rebels.
 Hammer also led negotiations with the king of Agna, who had taken part in the rebellion and slave trade.